xenocrat/chyrp-lite/README.md

 * _tools/*_
 * _upgade.php_

-There are no secrets in them, but you might want to delete them.
+There are no secrets in them, but you might want to restrict access.

 ## Documentation